apache/arrow/docs/source/python/dataset.rst

 For workloads writing a lot of data, files can get very large without a row count cap, leading to out-of-memory errors in downstream readers.
 The relationship between row count and file size depends on the dataset schema and how well compressed (if at all) the data is.
-For most applications, it's best to keep file sizes below 1GB.

 Configuring rows per group during a write
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~